A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: Generalized multiscale finite element method

 each coarse grid is a unit $K$.

-Generalized multiscale finite element method uses two stages: offline stage and online stage.
-At the offline stage of GMsFEM, we firstly construct the space of snapshots, $V^{(i)}_{snap}$, and then introduce the construction of local reduced basis functions.
+Generalized multiscale finite element method can be splitted into two stages: offline stage and online stage.
+At the offline stage of GMsFEM, we firstly construct the space of snapshots, $V^{(i)}_{\text{snap}}$, and then introduce the construction of local reduced basis functions.
 For the snapshot space, we can construct it by various ways: (1) all fine-grid functions; (2) harmonic snapshots; (3) oversampling harmonic snapshots; and (4) forced-based snapshots.
 In the following, we will introduce the first way to form the snapshot spaces.

-Suppose $\mathcal{L}$ is the differential operator corresponding to the state equation and adjoint equation in \eqref{opt_sys}, and the state equation is a diffusion equation with diffusion coefficient $\kappa(x)$.
-Firstly, we solve the eigenvalue problem on each subdomain $\omega_i$
+Let $\mathcal{L}$ denote the differential operator associated with the optimality system \eqref{opt_sys}, which consists of the state equation—a diffusion equation with spatially varying coefficient $\kappa(x)$—and its corresponding adjoint equation.
+Firstly, we solve the eigenvalue problem on each subdomain $\omega_i$,

 This gives a set of snapshot functions $\left\{\phi_{i,\ell}\right\}$.
 Here $\widetilde{\kappa(x)}=\kappa(x)\displaystyle\sum_{i=1}^{N_c}H^2|\nabla\chi_i|^2$ and $\left\{\chi _i\right\}$ is a set of partition of unity functions.